Updated Nov 23, 2025

 Check out our comparison chart to get an idea of whether a memory foam vs. hybrid mattress is best for you as a sleeper.

 While both mattresses are available in a wide price range, hybrid mattresses tend to be more expensive than their all-foam counterparts.
-Our queen memory foam mattresses range from $1,245 for our most affordable choice to $3,745 for our most luxurious line, so you can find a hybrid bed at the price point that works for you.
+Our memory foam queen size mattresses retail from around $999 for our most affordable choice to around $3,995 for our most luxurious line, so you can find a hybrid bed at the price point that works for you.

 Winner: Foam mattress